 The Resistant Act of Remembrance

-I know only that, with the exception of a few independent news sources, Aaron Bushnell is not someone that Western mainstream media wants to be remembered.
-Instead, the West offers words like cult-like behavior and mental illness simultaneous to being complicit in mass atrocities.
-In an effort to remember Aaron, here are three different articles pertaining to his life: 1) a perspective from Mondoweiss, 2) a perspective from CounterPunch, and 3) a perspective from the University of Chicago School of Divinity.
+I know only that, with the exception of a few independent news sources, Aaron Bushnell is not someone that Western mainstream media wants us to remember.
+Instead, the West offers words like cult-like behavior and mental illness—even as it remains complicit in mass atrocities.

 Comment & share with Mimi below <3